GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/01.001-010/09.Over-the-Line/docs.md

 ---
+title: |
-title: 9.
-Over the Line
+    009. Over the Line - Christ in Song
 metadata:
-    description:
+    description: |
-    keywords: Christ in Song, Over the Line, O tender and sweet was the Father&#039;s voice, "Over the line," hear the sweet refrain
+        Christ in Song 009.
+Over the Line.
+O tender and sweet was the Father's voice, As he lovingly called to me, "Come over the line, it is only a step, I'm waiting, my child, for thee."
+Chorus: "Over the line," hear the sweet
+    keywords:  |
+        Christ in Song, adventhymnals, advent hymnals, Over the Line, O tender and sweet was the Father's voice.
+Angels are chanting the heavenly strain;
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 9. OVER THE LINE
+## 009. OVER THE LINE
+####  Christ in Song,

 ```txt
 1.